dannywillems/ocaml-ec/README.md

-# Mec - Mini Elliptic Curve library
+# Mec - Modular Experimental Cryptography library

 **DO NOT USE IN PRODUCTION**